tale-toul/OCP4baremetalIPI/README.md

 ### Get the pull secret Openshift installer and oc client

-Get a pull secret from [Red Hat](https://console.redhat.com/openshift/install/metal/user-provisioned), and paste it into a file in the kni user home directory.
+In the provisioning VM, as the kni user, get a pull secret from [Red Hat](https://console.redhat.com/openshift/install/metal/user-provisioned), and paste it into a file in the kni user home directory.
 ```
 $ vim pull-secret.txt
 ```

 Download the Openshift client and installer.
+The version to be installed can be any of the version numbers defined as directory names at [https://mirror.openshift.com/pub/openshift-v4/clients/ocp/](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/).
+To use the latest stable version for a particular minor version use the directory name `stable-<minor version`, in the following example the latest 4.9 version is used.
 ```
 $ export VERSION=stable-4.9
 $ export RELEASE_IMAGE=$(curl -s https://mirror.openshift.com/pub/openshift-v4/clients/ocp/$VERSION/release.txt | grep 'Pull From: quay.io' | awk -F ' ' '{print $3}')